Explore this page to find useful and important information for incoming Sidney postgraduate students.

 Please pay attention to the completion deadline of the forms on this page.

 You must complete a few forms as required by the College and Cambridge University.
 If you have any queries, please contact the Postgraduate Office who will be happy to help.

 It is very important that you inform the College of any dietary restrictions or food allergies in order to provide you with the best catering service that we can.

-Please complete the Dietary Requirement form by the 22 November 2017 as this information will be used in preparation for the Matriculation Dinners.
+Please complete the Dietary Requirement form by the date to be confirmed as this information will be used in preparation for the Matriculation Dinners.

 - GP registration

-Once you have arrived in Cambridge, you will be advised to register with a local GP and the Nurse will give you guidance on this.
-Once you have done so, please complete the online GP form which can also be found in the Health and Welfare section of the website.
+Once you have arrived in Cambridge, you are advised to register with a local GP.
+Information and instructions about registering with a GP can be accessed on the Registering with a General Practitioner (GP) document and in the Health and Welfare section of the website.

 - Disability disclosure

 Return the disability disclosure form to the Disability Resource Centre and send a copy to the College (if you do not have a disability or you have already disclosed your disability as part of your application there is no need to complete and return the form).